assemkdv/mandala-creator/README.md

 # Mandala Creator

-An interactive web app for creating beautiful, symmetrical mandala patterns in your browser — no installation needed.
+An interactive web app for creating beautiful, symmetrical mandala patterns in your browser.

 ## Live Demo